-In this section, we use panel regression techniques to directly examine the impact of financial globalization on the degree of risk sharing.
-We first provide a brief discussion about how to measure the extent of a country's integration into international financial markets.
-We then present the results from our benchmark panel regressions using annual data.
+We now turn to panel regression techniques to directly examine the impact of financial globalization on the degree of risk sharing.
+We first discuss how to measure the extent of a country's integration into international financial markets.
+We then present results from a set of benchmark panel regressions using annual data.
 Next, we turn our attention to the relationship between financial globalization and risk sharing over different time horizons using data differenced at three and five year frequencies.
 In addition, we account for some potential endogeneity issues by employing dynamic panel regression models.